US advisers endorse single-shot COVID-19 vaccine from J&J

-The Food and Drug Administration is expected to quickly follow the recommendation and make J&J’s shot the third vaccine authorized for emergency use in the U.S. Vaccinations are picking up speed, but new supplies are urgently needed to stay ahead of a mutating virus that has killed more than 500,000 Americans.
+The acting head of the Food and Drug Administration said in a statement that the agency will move quickly to follow the recommendation, which would make J&J’s shot the third vaccine authorized for emergency use in the U.S. Vaccinations are picking up speed, but new supplies are urgently needed to stay ahead of a mutating virus that has killed more than 500,000 Americans.

 After daylong discussions, the FDA panelists voted unanimously that the benefits of the vaccine outweighed the risks for adults.
-If the FDA agrees, shipments of a few million doses could begin as early as Monday.
+Once FDA issues a final decision, shipments of a few million doses could begin as early as Monday.

+“There’s an urgency to get this done,” said Dr. Jay Portnoy of Children’s Mercy Hospital in Kansas City, Missouri.
+“We’re in a race between the virus mutating — and new variants coming out that can cause further disease — and stopping it.”

 More than 47 million people in the U.S., or 14% of the population, have received at least one shot of the two-dose vaccines from Pfizer and Moderna, which FDA authorized in December.
 But the pace of vaccinations has been strained by limited supplies and delays due to winter storms.